ttrt

 result_code, results = run_instance()

-MLIR Runtime exposes a feature to register a python callback function.
-Any python fuction can be provided - and this function will be executed after every op in MLIR Runtime.
-The following steps describe how to extend your application to register a python function.
+MLIR Runtime exposes a feature to register python callback functions.
+Any two python fuctions can be provided - the first function will be executed before every op in MLIR Runtime, the second after every op.
+The following steps describe how to extend your application to register python functions.
+Callback functions are already implemented by default for pbd debugger implementation and gathering memory and golden check data as outlined in the run API section.

-for an example of how TTRT pybinds it.
+1. Pybind DebugHooks C++ class, specifically tt::runtime::debug::Hooks::get.
+See runtime/python/runtime/runtime.cpp for an example of how ttrt pybinds it.

 tt::runtime::debug::Hooks